mhwebdevelopment/shelter-app/README.md

 # Shelter App — Simple Animal Shelter Management Website

-A clean and responsive web app for managing an animal shelter.
-Built with Next.js and powered by Sanity CMS for content management, the platform supports viewing available animals, downloading adoption applications, answering FAQs, and accepting donations via Stripe.
-It has raised over $2,000 through the integrated donation call-to-action.
+A basic and responsive web app for managing an animal shelter.
+Built with Next.js and powered by Sanity CMS for content management, the platform supports viewing available animals, downloading adoption applications, FAQs, and accepting donations via GoFundme.
+It raised over $2,000 for my local animal shelter through the implementation of multiple donation CTAs where people see the animals.

 ---